 - Five – imbalance, challenges, change, adjustment.

-- Six - sweet victory, harmony, attainment and peace.
+- Six – sweet victory, harmony, attainment, peace.

 - Seven – spiritual discernment, magic, wisdom, turning point, options.

 - Eight – movement (or lack of it), organization, prioritizing.

 - Nine – Growth, understanding, integration, realization.

 - Ten – Culmination, completion, transition, endings, beginnings.

 So the Ace of Hearts could mean a potential new relationship.
 The Seven of Spades could indicate a change of mind.